 Because South Carolina operates on a doctrine of comparative negligence, you could still be owed compensation for your accident claim, even if you were partially to blame.
 Your attorney will need to prove that your negligence did not exceed the negligence of the other party.
 Your recovery could be reduced in proportion to your negligence, but your partial responsibility will not necessarily bar you from recovering some much-needed compensation.

 You will not know for sure if you have a case or not until you consult an experienced North Myrtle Beach car accident attorney.
 Choose a lawyer who understands the laws in South Carolina and has experience handling car accident claims.

 Your personal injury lawyer will be able to collect all the evidence, connect your injuries to the accident, and work to secure compensation on your behalf.
-If you have been hurt in a car accident in North Myrtle Beach or surrounding areas of South Carolina, the team at Jebaily Law Firm, P.A. can help.
+If you have been hurt in a car accident in North Myrtle Beach or surrounding areas of South Carolina, the team at Jebaily Law Firm can help.
 Call us, chat with us live, or fill out a contact form on our site to schedule a free consultation with a member of our team today.